Tahnoun bin Zayed Al Nahyan (national security advisor): Career

 In 1992, he founded First Gulf Bank.

 From 2009 to 2013, he was Chairman of the Board of Directors of the Presidential Aviation Authority.
 In March 2013 President Sheikh Khalifa bin Zayed Al Nahyan appointed him as a deputy national security advisor.

-In February 2016 he was appointed as national security advisor.
+In February 2016, he was appointed as national security advisor.
 On 18 August 2020 Sheikh Tahnoun received Yossi Cohen, the Head of Israeli Intelligence Agency, Mossad after the UAE–Israel peace accord.

 As of 2021, Tahnoun was chairman of Abu Dhabi Developmental Holding Company (ADQ), a state holding company worth $110 billion, First Abu Dhabi Bank, the UAE's largest lender, Royal Group (a conglomerate) and International Holding Company.
 He chairs G42, an artificial intelligence company founded 2018.

-In 2023, Tahnoon was named chair of the $ 790 billion Abu Dhabi Investment Authority, the sovereign wealth fund of the United Arab Emirates.
+In 2023, Tahnoon was named chair of the $790 billion Abu Dhabi Investment Authority, the sovereign wealth fund of the United Arab Emirates.
 He became "one of the leaders in deploying the UAE’s massive bank of oil money".
 Tahnoun's IHC established an investment unit, Lunate, which took over the management of G42's China-focused fund, 42X Fund.
 Lunate formed a small team of more than 160 people, and was overseen by Tahnoon.
 However, the fund became questionable due to G42's assurance to the US that it will divest from China.

+In 2024, a Tahnouun-backed company and the Qatar government put $1.5 billion into an investment company owned by Jared Kushner.

+Tahnoun owns an investment company, Aryam Investment 1.

+Tahnoun's company MGX has a $2 billion investment in Binance, a cryptocurrency company that had pleaded guilty in 2023 to violating anti-mondeylaundering rules.
+The Abu Dhabi royal family were part of a lobbying effort to get the Trump administration to pardon Binance founder Changpeng Zhao.